kat-mcbrooks/Bank/README.md

 2. Load the file
 ``` > .load bank.js ```
 3. Instantiate a Bank and make deposits, withdrawals, and request a printed to screen statement as per the example below.
   * You must pass two parameters to the deposit and withdraw methods.
-The first parameter should be an integer and the second parameter should be a date string, formatted as "DD/MM/YYYY"
+The first parameter should be an integer and the second parameter should be a date string, formatted as "DD-MM-YYYY", as per the acceptance criteria.
   * In order to print the statement to screen in the specified format, use console.log (as in the example below)
 ```
 > bank = new Bank;